 What is a PEG Tube (percutaneous endoscopic gastrostomy tube)

-It ensures the long-term nutrition of the patient without being dependent on the mouth.
-The PEG tube is used to administer ready-made food mixes, liquids, and medicines.
-The amount of finished food and liquids is decided by the attending physician.
+It ensures the long-term nutrition of the patient without depends on the mouth.
+The PEG tube enables patients to receive foods, drinks, and medicine directly into your stomach.

 PEG Tube Vs NG Tube

 The most common method of enteral nutrition is to place a nasogastric tube.
 Although this method is effective but also brings many difficulties and complications in clinical application.
 Because these nutrient tubes are relatively large in diameter and are made of hard rubber or plastic.
 They cause a lot of discomfort to the patient, often clogging the lumen and forcing the tube to be changed continuously, and the tube is often displaced.

 The wall of the tube stimulates the esophageal mucosa for a long time and is prone to esophagitis, and the gastroesophageal reflux often occurs because the nutrient tube destroys the normal cardiac function.
 Frequent reflux can easily lead to aspiration pneumonia.
 Long-term use of nasogastric tubes can also easily lead to the destruction of mumps and nasal cartilage.

 Percutaneous Endoscopic Gastrostomy (PEG Tube)